VarshaPatil1685/gitvarsha/README.md

-# gitvarsha  this is about software tools and appliances class
+# gitvarsha  this is about software tools and applications class